• Skip to primary navigation

 PIN IT FOR LATER!

-These easy and tender Blackstone pork chops are a wonderful easy dinner recipe.
-Grilled to perfection on a Blackstone griddle, the dry rub crisps up into a nice crust on the outside of the pork chops.
+These easy and tender Blackstone pork chops are a wonderful, easy dinner recipe.
+Grilled to perfection on a Blackstone grill, the dry rub crisps up into a nice crust on the outside of the pork chops.
 We’ve come to love making dinner on the Blackstone because the cooking method is really so simple.

-• It only takes 15 minutes to make these easy pork chop on the Blackstone.
-Quick and simple for a busy weeknight meal.
+• It only takes 15 minutes to make these easy griddle pork chops.

 Overhead Image of Blackstone Pork Chops Ingredients